zubinchopra/portaldocs/portal-sdk/generated/top-editscopeless-forms.md

 <!-- TODO: Determine whether 10 x 10 is px or some other unit of measurement. -->
 The `msportalfx-padding` class adds 10 x 10 padding to the blade.

-These blade styling css classes allow the blade to be used as a canvas.

 **NOTE**: Unlike previous version of SDK, No-PDL blades do not add padding or docking content behavior by default.
 This makes style management easier.